Dental Implants and Wisdom Teeth Removal in Tucson & Oro Valley, AZ

 Arizona Oral & Maxillofacial Surgeons has been a doctor owned and operated practice since its founding over 40 years ago.
-Our doctors, Robert S. Wood and Nicholas J. Coles, are both board-certified, skilled oral and maxillofacial surgeons with years of experience treating patients.
+Our doctors, Robert Wood, Nicholas Coles, and Negin Saghafi are all skilled oral and maxillofacial surgeons with years of experience treating patients.
 To learn more about our practice and the services we offer, feel free to give us a call.
 One of our staff members will be happy to help you; we are confident that we have a treatment to fit your needs so you can leave our office with a smile.

 When you lose a tooth or need an extraction, a dental implant is a strong, permanent, and healthy support system for your new replacement tooth.
 Dental implants are designed to replace the root of your natural teeth.
 Oral surgeons place the implants into the bone beneath the gums, where they integrate naturally with your bone.
 This bond prevents bone loss and creates a strong foundation for your crowns or denture attachments.
 The implants will permanently hold your teeth in place, and they look and feel identical to healthy teeth.